bratpeki/modern-milkytracker-guide/docs/xm.md

 and so on.

-XM is **very** modular.<br>
+XM is **very** modular.

-Tracks, patterns and instruments can be saved and reused, each with their own standard.<br>
+Tracks, patterns and instruments can be saved and reused, each with their own standard.
-The standards are named XT, XP and XI, and stand for **"eXtended Track/Pattern/Instrument"**.<br>
+The standards are named XT, XP and XI, and stand for **"eXtended Track/Pattern/Instrument"**.
 Their file extensions are, as expected, `.xt`, `.xp` and `.xi`, respectively.

 # Notes

-The thing you should be met with are the "limits" of XM when it comes to notes.<br>
+The thing you should be met with are the "limits" of XM when it comes to notes.
 XM allows for placing all notes between C0 and B7, so you have 8 octaves of space.

 Each note has a corresponding volume assigned to it.
-By default, it's the volume of the instrument.<br>
+By default, it's the volume of the instrument.
 You can, of course, specify the volume yourself, in the [third column of the cell](./basics.md#cells).

-Each note might also have an effect applied to it.<br>
+Each note might also have an effect applied to it.
-They are plentiful and confusing at times, until you get used to them.<br>
+They are plentiful and confusing at times, until you get used to them.
-The default state depends on what effect was there previously, or if there was any at all.<br>
+The default state depends on what effect was there previously, or if there was any at all.
 Effects are, of course, specified in the [last column of the cell](./basics.md#cells).
+You can read about them in ["2.1.
+EFFECT GLOSSARY"](./fx.md).

 ## Note-off

-There is a special kind of note known as **Note-off**.
+There is a special kind of note known as **Note-off**, called **Key-off** in MT.
 Note-off has special properties which depend on the context it is used in.
 In short, it stops the note from playing and, if you have set an envelope and/or Fadeout, play for a short period of time after the Note-off instruction.